Leap supports third-party IDEs, both local and cloud-based, that implement the

 dwaveauthlogin--oob

-If you are not currently logged into Leap, you are asked to enter your Leap
+If you are not currently logged into the Leap service, you are asked to enter your credentials.

 For the OAuth redirect flow, the authorization code is now stored in your